-Donny from New Mexico writes to ask: “Pastor John, what does it mean to be made in the image of God?
-And what are the differences between it before the Fall of man, after the Fall, and after being born-again?”
+Donny from New Mexico writes to ask, “Pastor John, what does it mean to be made in the image of God?
+And what are the differences between bearing God’s image before the fall of man, after the fall, and after being born again?”

 So the last thing is, well, what is it?
 That was what the question was.
 What are you talking about?
 In what sense are we in the image of God?
-And historically people have said things like our morality, our sense of right and wrong or our rationality, our ability to reason or our spirituality, our ability to relate to God or our aesthetic sense.
-You don’t find too many monkeys creating Mona Lisas.
-Or our judicial sense, the whole legal system that we are created, a sense of right and wrong and justice and injustice.
-And I think, frankly, all of those are true and aspects of what it means to be in God’s image.
+And historically, people have said things like our morality; our sense of right and wrong, or our rationality; our ability to reason, or our spirituality; our ability to relate to God; our aesthetic sense — you don’t find too many monkeys creating a Mona Lisa; or our judicial sense — the whole legal system that we have created, a sense of right and wrong and justice and injustice.
+And I think, frankly, that all of those are true and aspects of what it means to be in God’s image.

-And in salvation two things happen.
-The mirror gets turned around and we see the glory of God again and the defilement that had gone over the face of it gets wiped off gradually and we begin to reflect God.
+And in salvation, two things happen.
+The mirror gets turned around, and we see the glory of God again, and the defilement that had gone over the face of it gets wiped off gradually, and we begin to reflect God.
 So I think being created in the image of God means that we image God.
 We reflect God.
-We live in a way, we think in a way, we feel in a way, we speak in a way that calls attention to the brightness so the glory of God.
+We live in a way, we think in a way, we feel in a way, we speak in a way that calls attention to the brightness of the glory of God.